wendelsilverio/indie-devops/README.md

 ![Indie DevOps](./docs/images/indie-devops.png)

-## 🚀 Getting Started

-The [CasaOS](https://www.casaos.io/) is the operational system defined to run the Indie DevOps toolkit.

 ## 🧩 Features

 This toolkit includes multiple options for each function, which can lead to analysis paralysis but provides flexibility for various types of environments and preferences.